-The board believes that the promotion of a corporate culture based on sound ethical values and behaviours is essential to maximise shareholder value.
-The Company maintains and annually reviews a handbook that includes clear guidance on what is expected of every employee and officer of the Company.
+8. Promote a corporate culture that is based on ethical values and behaviours clear guidance on what is expected of every employee and officer of the Company.
 Adherence of these standards is a key factor in the evaluation of performance within the Company, including during annual performance reviews.
 In addition, staff matters are a standing topic at every board meeting and the CEO reports on any notable examples of behaviours that either align with or are at odds with the Company's stated values.
 The directors believe that the Company culture encourages collaborative, ethical behaviour which benefits employees, clients and shareholders.
 The directors further believe that all employees and consultants have worked in line with the Company's values during this financial year.